agnieszka95/gcp-benchmark-runner/README.md

 # Benchmark automation tool

-This project automates the execution and logging of `plonky2` benchmarks on Google Cloud Platform (GCP).
-The tool schedules benchmark jobs to run on GCP virtual machines, collects output logs, and stores them in a Google Cloud Storage (GCS) bucket for retrieval and analysis.
+This tool allows users to schedule and run benchmarks for the Plonky2 zk-SNARK library on Google Cloud Platform (GCP).
+The benchmarks are executed using Docker containers on GCP VMs, and the results are uploaded to Google Cloud Storage (GCS) for later retrieval and analysis.

 ## Features